pritchardtom/archR_anaconda/anaconda.md

 ## Introduction to Anaconda

-If you are already familiar with Anaconda, please skip to the
+If you are already familiar with Anaconda, please skip to the [Using Anaconda on SCW](#using-anaconda-on-scw) section.

 ### What is Anaconda?